UCSCLibrary/digital_collections_dev_docker/README.md

 ### Initialize relational database

 First, try starting up the docker stack and ignore any errors from the Solr (index), Hyrax (webapp), and Sidekiq (worker) containers.
 ```
 cd ${HYCRUZ_HOME}
 docker-compose up
 ```

+You may need to run `docker-compose build web app` before `docker-compose up`.

 Ignoring the stream of error and status messages, open a new terminal and enter the following to log into the MySql (Db) container and initialize the mysql installation there.
 Follow the prompts to customize the root password and such.
 You can accept most of the defaults here.
 ```
 docker exec -it mysql bash